Forge Building Company Logo

 4. Will you be required to hook up utilities?

 Every lot is different.
 You will likely have the option of using the equity in the land to pay the down payment on a construction loan.
-There’s a lot that goes into the development process, and lenders want to ensure that they have as little risk as possible when lending money.
+A lot goes into the development process, and lenders want to ensure they have as little risk as possible when lending money.

-Putting the land up as equity when it’s owned allows you to avoid having to pay cash for the down payment.
+Putting the land up as equity when owned allows you to avoid paying cash for the down payment.
 Some lenders may require a cash investment, but this varies from lender to lender.

-Once your loan is approved, you can then begin the process of developing the land into an income-producing storage facility.
+Once your loan is approved, you can begin developing the land into an income-producing storage facility.
 Storage units can generate a lot of revenue when you have the right structure built for that particular area.

 In a previous blog titled “Building a Commercial Storage Building” we covered how to successfully build and develop a self-storage facility.